Toteya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # This project introduces the concept of Shell Redirections

 ## Task 0.
-This script prints "Hello, World", followed by a new line to the standard output.
+This script prints "Hello, World", followed by a new line to the standard output

+## Task 1.
+This script displays a confused smiley "(Ôo)".